Ramal da Lousã

 During the 1990s the Metro Mondego project was planned, with the intention of replacing the Ramal da Lousã with a light rail system.
 The section Miranda do Corvo–Serpins was closed on 1 December 2009, and the section Coimbra–Miranda do Corvo on 4 January 2010, with buses replacing the service.
 The section from Coimbra-B to Coimbra was not closed, making Coimbra the terminus again.
 The construction of the Metro Mondego started, but was stopped due to the 2010–14 Portuguese financial crisis.
 In 2017, the Portuguese government changed the plans for Metro Mondego, renaming it Sistema de Mobilidade do Mondego: instead of a light rail, it is to be a guided bus system.
 The line from Coimbra-B to Coimbra is due to close by the end of 2020, and the new system is planned to be operational in 2021.
+The line would be fully closed on 12 January 2025, with the closure of the Coimbra-B to Coimbra section.

 Before the closures took place, Ramal da Lousã had a total length of 36.8 km.